Council of European Energy Regulators

-The Council of European Energy Regulators (CEER) is a non-profit organisation in which Europe's national energy regulators voluntarily cooperate to protect consumer interests and to facilitate the creation of a single, competitive and sustainable internal market for gas and electricity in Europe.
+The Council of European Energy Regulators (CEER) is a non-profit organization in which Europe's national energy regulators co-operate to protect consumer interests and to facilitate the creation of a single, competitive, and sustainable internal market for gas and electricity in Europe.

 Foundation and mission

-In March 2000, ten national energy regulatory authorities voluntarily signed a "Memorandum of Understanding" for the establishment of the Council of European Energy Regulators (CEER).
+In March 2000, ten national energy regulatory authorities voluntarily signed a memorandum of understanding for the establishment of CEER.
 CEER's objective is to facilitate cooperation among Europe's energy regulators in promoting a single-EU electricity and gas market.
-In 2003 the CEER was formally established as a "not-for-profit association" under Belgian law, with its own Brussels-based Secretariat.
+In 2003, CEER was formally established as a non-profit organization under Belgian law, with its own Brussels-based Secretariat.
 CEER represents 30 Members - the national energy regulators from the EU Member States, Iceland, Norway and Great Britain as CEER Members, and the regulators of Albania, Bosnia and Herzegovina, Georgia, Kosovo, Moldova, Montenegro, Republic of North Macedonia, Republic of Serbia and the Swiss Confederation as Observers.
 CEER works closely with the Agency for the Cooperation of Energy Regulators (ACER).
 ACER is a European Community body with legal personality.
 ACER became fully operational on 3 March 2011.
-Its seat is in Ljubljana, Slovenia.
+ACER's seat is located in Ljubljana, Slovenia.

-Objectives and functions
+Organization Objectives

 CEER seeks to facilitate the creation of a single, competitive, efficient and sustainable market for gas and electricity in Europe.